-This term the Year 6 pupils will have the opportunity to focus on the main rivers in the UK, features and effects as well as learning about infamous rivers throughout the world.
+This half term the Year 6 pupils will have the opportunity to focus on the physical geography of their own country, widening out to Europe and the rest of the world.
 Their learning will stem from an enquiry approach by asking key questions such as: How were mountains formed?
-Much of their learning in English will also draw on their learning of rivers and mountains.
+Much of the learning in Literacy will be set in the context of mountains, volcanoes and rivers.

-T English Mathematics The pupils will have opportunities to write in a variety of genres including: narrative based on Dr Who; instructions relating to hiking; newspaper reports about a mountain rescue; explanations about volcanoes and mountain formation.
+English The pupils will have opportunities to write in a variety of genres including: narrative based on Dr Who; instructions relating to hiking; newspaper reports about a mountain rescue; explanations about volcanoes and mountain formation.
 They will also imagine being an explorer and writing a diary about a mountain expedition.
 They will write descriptive poems about mountain scenery.
 There will be opportunities for hot seating in drama, role play and debates.
 Daily reading for pleasure and in-depth comprehension and discussion in guided reading will remain an important focus.
 Spelling, punctuation and grammar will be taught, practiced and applied in contexts regularly.
-Pupils should develop a secure understanding of place value with more than six-digit numbers, mental fluency with increasingly large numbers and the rapid accurate recall of all x tables knowledge as an important aspect of success in calculating using efficient written methods for the four operations.
+Mathematics Pupils should develop a secure understanding of place value with more than six digit numbers, mental fluency with increasingly large numbers and the rapid accurate recall of all x tables knowledge as an important aspect of success in calculating using efficient written methods for the four operations.
 The ability to apply mathematical concepts and skills and reason in problem solving situations will be expected.
 Science Light: how we see things, shadows.
 Electricity: making circuits and investigating varying the components.
 Learning circuit symbols.
 Computing Databases: World mountains.
-Multimedia presentation on a chosen river.
-E-safety: Online relationships.
-Geography Describe and understand key aspects of physical geography including climate zones, rivers, mountains, volcanoes, earthquakes and the water cycle.
+Moving images: Make an animation about volcanoes.
+Esafety Geography Describe and understand key aspects of physical geography including climate zones, rivers, mountains, volcanoes, earthquakes and the water cycle.
 Strong links to Literacy.
 Religious Education Are the Saints encouraging role models?
 Compare the saints to the person and persecution of Jesus.
 Understand the nature, role and influence of religion in the world.
 Physical Education Two hours of PE weekly will be split equally between Games and Gymnastics.
 Games will be taught by an outside specialist.
 Art Pupils will study three mountain landscape artists: Paul Cezanne, Nicholas Roerich and Jamie Hageman.
 They will then develop their own painting skills through several mountain landscape projects.
 Music Music Express: Exploring rounds and sound sources within small groups.
-Personal, The rule of law: class charter, rights and responsibilities, school rules.
-Elect class rep for school Social and council, House captains, and positions of responsibility.
-Wellbeing and relationships: managing Health Education external pressures, listen and responding respectfully.
+Personal, Social The rule of law: class charter, rights and responsibilities, school rules.
+Elect class rep for and Health school council, House captains, and positions of responsibility.
+Education Wellbeing and relationships: managing external pressures, listen and responding respectfully.
 Promoting and living out school values.
 French Quel temps fait-il?
 Improving conversational language and learning and using new vocabulary about the weather.
 Opportunities to read and write short texts.